n0obcoder/Skip-Gram-Model-PyTorch/README.md

 # skip-gram-model
-pytorch implementation of the word2vec (skip-gram model) and visualization of the trained embeddings using TSNE.
+pytorch implementation of the word2vec (skip-gram model) and visualization of the trained embeddings using TSNE !